gaborbernat/bernat-tech/content/posts/version-numbers/index.md

 An application or library will have a set of libraries it depends on directly.
 These are libraries you're directly importing within the application/library you're maintaining, but then the libraries themselves may rely on other libraries.
-This is known as transitive dependency.
+This is known as a transitive dependency.
 Very soon, you'll get to a point where two different components use the same library, and both of them might express version constraints on it.

-For example consider the case of [tenacity](https://pypi.org/project/tenacity/#history): a general-purpose retrying library.
+For example, consider the case of [tenacity](https://pypi.org/project/tenacity/#history): a general-purpose retrying library.
 Imagine you were using this in your application, and being a religious follower of semantic versioning, you've pinned it to the version that was out when you created the app in early 2018: 4.11.
 The constraint would specify version 4.11 or later, but less than the next major version 5.

-At the same time you also connect to a HTTP service.
+At the same time, you also connect to an HTTP service.
 This connection is handled by another library, and the maintainer of that decided to also use tenacity to offer automatic retry functionality.
 They pinned it similarly following the semantic versioning convention.
 Back in 2018, this caused no issues.
 But then August comes, and version 5.0 is released.